A Guide to Lighting Glass Display Cases: Types, Pros, and Cons

 Pros

-• Energy efficient and long-lasting
+• Energy efficient with long lifespan

 Cons

-• Colour rendering varies between LED qualities
+• Colour rendering varies by quality

-Fluorescent Lighting (Declining in Use)
+Fluorescent Lighting

 Pros